Offer Alarm Icon

 Vinegar

-Distilled white vinegar is one of the cheapest and most effective agents you can use to clean many areas of your home, including a stainless steel sink.2 To remove hard water stains with vinegar, you’ll need to:
+Distilled white vinegar is one of the cheapest and most effective agents you can use to clean many areas of your home, including a stainless steel sink.
+To remove hard water stains with vinegar, you’ll need to:

 This should leave your sink sparkling clean.

-Lemon
+Lemon Juice

-If you don’t like the smell of vinegar, try a different, more scent-friendly, solution.
 Pure lemon juice is also more acidic than vinegar and may be more effective at removing tough stains.
 You’ll use the same process as you would for vinegar, and will be left with a fresh, clean, citrus aroma wafting through your kitchen.

 Baking Soda